Deltares-research/urbanwb/docs/urbanwb_overview.rst

 Open paved are paths, sidewalks, parking area and other less impervious city-fabric type that has limited infiltration capacity.
-These permeable pavements may use porous material that allows water flowing through it (e.g. pervious concrete, porous asphalt) or nonporous material that are spaced (e.g. paving stones, permeable interlocking concrete pavement) so the water may infiltrate between the cracks.
+These permeable pavements may use porous material that allows water flowing through it (e.g. pervious concrete, porous asphalt) or nonporous material that are spaced (e.g. paving stones, permeable interlocking concrete pavement) so the water may infiltrate between the cracks (see :numref:`F4`).
 Consequently, compared to paved roof and closed paved component, open paved component has one extra infiltration flux from open paved surface to groundwater, which is limited by the infiltration capacity as well as available surface interception storage.

+        .. _F4:
         .. figure:: _build/_images/permeable_pavement.jpg
             :scale: 85%
             :alt: alternate text
             :align: center

-            Fig: 2.1: Permeable pavement --- porous asphalt and interlocking pavement, source: google images.
+            Permeable pavement --- porous asphalt and interlocking pavement, source: google images.

 Assumptions
 ^^^^^^^^^^^
-    * Cracks on the pavement and pores in the material that allow infiltration only occupy a very minor fraction of the open paved surface area, hence it does not affect the interception storage on the open paved surface.
+    * Cracks on the pavement and pores in the material that allow infiltration only occupy a very minor fraction of the open paved surface area, hence it does not affect the interception storage capacity on the open paved surface.
     * Infiltration starts after interception storage is filled.
 Interception storage can only be emptied by evaporation.
     * There is hardly any plant under the open paved area, thus no transpiration from the root zone is relevant.
 Hence, for simplicity, the infiltration from open paved surface is assumed directly percolating into the groundwater without going